Robust and Dexterous Dual-arm Tele-Cooperation using Adaptable Impedance Control: Conclusion

 \section{Conclusion}

 In Conclusion, the main observed limitation is that the task accuracy and precision should be in the order of millimetre based on our set-up, but it will vary based on the robots used.
-Especially considering that the tuning of the controller is straight forward and can be performed by non-technical operators, simply selecting the desired task precision ($\tilde{x}_\text{b}$), maximum effort ($F_\text{max}$), and constant stiffness ($K_\zeta$).
+Especially considering that the tuning of the controller is straight forward and can be performed by non-technical operators, simply selecting the desired task precision ($\tilde{x}_\text{b}$), maximum effort ($F_\text{max}$) with respect to the physical limitation of the robot, and constant stiffness ($K_\zeta$).
 However, an identification of the maximum parameters is required to limit the parameter range to be within the mechanical capabilities of the robot.
-An identification procedure for this type of controller has been already developed, tested on multiple robots and is detailed in \cite{babarahmati2019}.
+An identification procedure for this type of controller has been already developed, tested on multiple robots and is detailed in \cite{Babarahmati2022}. \\ Future research should prioritize refining the controller's tuning identification procedure, making it adaptable across a diverse range of robot types.
+Emphasis should also be placed on enhancing the system's accuracy and precision, addressing the current millimeter-order precision limitations.
+Additionally, the system's vast potential in sectors like manufacturing, space robotics, medical robotics, rehabilitation, and training beckons dedicated exploration.